Skip to Main Content

 In July 2022, 988 became the national three-digit dialing code for the National Suicide Prevention Lifeline.

-Discrimination that occurs in housing, state government employment, and public accommodations may violate your individual liberties.
+Discrimination in housing, government employment, and public accommodations.

-The EEOC (Equal Employment Opportunity Commission) is tasked with enforcing federal laws that prohibit workplace employment discrimination.
+The EEOC (Equal Employment Opportunity Commission) enforces federal laws that prohibit workplace employment discrimination.
 Federal laws make it illegal to discriminate on the basis of a person's race, color, religion, sex (including pregnancy related conditions, sexual identity, and sexual orientation), national origin, age ( greater than 40 years of age), disability, genetic information, and veterans' status.
 Employees and applicants may file an employment discrimination claim online, in person, or by calling 1 (800) 669-4000.

 Divorce, Child Support, Parentage